-The Company has procured funds through assessment loans and sustainability-linked loans (SLLs) to further strengthen its commitment to sustainable management.
-It has received the highest rating of "S" as an industry-leading ESG management company in the MUFG ESG Evaluation, and concluded an assessment loan agreement with the Bank of Tokyo-Mitsubishi UFJ, Ltd. Regarding compliance with sustainability-linked loan principles, SSLs from Shinsei Bank were confirmed by the Sustainability Impact Assessment Office, while third-party opinions were obtained from Japan Credit Rating Agency, Ltd., with regard to SLLs from other banks.
+The Company has procured funds through assessment loans and sustainability-linked loans (SLLs) to further strengthen its commitment to sustainable management, with a total borrowing amount of 31.2 billion yen as of January 2025.
+In addition, it has received the highest rating of "S" as an industry-leading ESG management company in the MUFG ESG Evaluation, and concluded an assessment loan agreement with the Bank of Tokyo-Mitsubishi UFJ, Ltd.